RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 ![Local Image](uml/useCases/collectModalDialog.png)

-## Architecture
+## Implementation
+I'll mix sequence diagrams with text and software logic to explain the implementation.
 The best way me to describe it is thru a few architecture diagrams depicting the main technology elements supporting the use case

 ### Setup Client/Server
-This amounts to building and launching he Go/Fiber HTTP Server, which I'll describe below, as well as launching the HTTP client--any browser will do;
+This amounts to building and launching he Go/Fiber HTTP Server, which I'll describe below, as well as launching the HTTP client--any browser will do.

-### Launching the Application
+### Launch
+Webapp

 ![Local Image](uml/sequenceDiagrams/LaunchApplication.png)

 <sub>Launch Sequence Diagram</sub>

-In addition to addressing the _Setup_ use cases 1 and 2, it also shows how our Client and Server technology stack components collaborate to handle HTTP requests/responses, as well as how Fiber collaborates with it Template to render a HTML fragment into the landing page.
+In addition to addressing the _Setup_ use cases 1 and 2, this sequence diagram also shows how our Client and Server technology stack components collaborate to handle HTTP requests/responses, as well as how Fiber collaborates with its Template to parser a HTML fragment into the landing page.

 ![Local Image](images/LandingPage.png)

+####

 <sub>Landing Page</sub>

-### Show Browser Modal
+### Executing the Modal Dialog
 Now the Guest is ready to experiment with the browser triggered modal dialog:
 ![Local Image](uml/ShowBrowserModal.png)